austin-owensby/BirdBingo/README.md

 ## Quick Start
 ### One Time Setup
 1. Install [python](https://www.python.org/downloads/), I developed with `3.12.2`
+2. Start a PostgreSQL database.
+   - You can either start a [PostgreSQL](https://www.postgresql.org/) server locally
+   - OR you can use [Docker](https://www.docker.com/) to run a PostgreSQL server.
+Ex. `docker run --name local-postgres -e POSTGRES_PASSWORD=password -d -p 5432:5432 postgres:16`
+3. Create an `.env` file at the top directory and add your Postgres database url.
+   - Ex. `DATABASE_URL = "DATABASE_URL="postgres://postgres:password@localhost:5432/bird_bingo"`
-2. Create a Python virtual environment to keep this project's dependencies separate from your machine's dependencies.
+4. Create a Python virtual environment to keep this project's dependencies separate from your machine's dependencies.
 You can also do this through VSCode: https://code.visualstudio.com/docs/python/tutorial-flask
+   - This should automatically install the python dependencies from the `requirements.txt` and add environmental variables from `.env`
-3. If not already installed by creating the virtual environment, install python packages with `pip install -r requirements.txt`
+   - If updates are made to the `requirements.txt` you'll need to run `pip install -r requirements.txt` to install the new dependencies.

 ### Run Project
 1. Use VSCode's `Python Debugger: Flask` configuration.
 This will launch the app with VSCode debugging and open a web browser.